 The primary purpose of this Act is to enable Council to carry out its bulk water functions.
 The Act also enables the use of water board lands (usually forested areas) for recreational purposes.
-The forests managed by the Parks and Forests Group are held primarily as existing or future water collection areas.
+The Council's forests are held primarily as existing or future water collection areas.
 The Act enables Council to carry out its bulk water collection, indigenous forests protection, plantation forestry and recreation facility development functions in an integrated manner on lands held for water catchment purposes.